-Today's popular Paleo culture is focused primarily on diet and exercise, but there's much more to be learned from human history than recipes and workout formulas.
-Our deep experience in the Paleolithic was highly diverse: there was no single right way to live, survive or stay healthy.
-The fundamental challenge was adaptation and putting ourselves into right relationships with habitat and tribe.
+Today's popular Paleo culture is focused primarily on diet and exercise, but there's much more to be learned from human history than simply eating a lot of meat or running barefoot.
+Our encounter with ancient environments demanded constant adaptation: there was no single right way to live, survive or stay healthy.
+The fundamental challenge was to put ourselves into right relationships with habitat and tribe.
 Sensation, learning, memory, opportunism, attachment and social intelligence – these would have been essential skills on the grassland, as they are today.

 Much of the physical training that takes place in the modern world is focused on appearance.
 Magazine covers show us sculpted bodies as the physical ideal.
 In contrast, functional movement training puts the emphasis on the ability to move skillfully and powerfully, without regard to how our bodies look.
 In this kind of training, we seek integration of sensory-motor circuits and long kinetic chains.
 We use bodies, gravity, terrain and momentum to build our skills.
 This practice leads to superior athletic performance, injury-resistance and longer careers of physical enjoyment.